munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-To implement this, we add another array to Chunk:
+To implement this, we add another array to Chunk.

 ^code chunk-lines (1 before, 1 after)

 Since it exactly parallels the bytecode array, we don't need a separate count or capacity.
-Every time we touch the code array, we make a corresponding change to the line number array, starting with initialization:
+Every time we touch the code array, we make a corresponding change to the line number array, starting with initialization.

 ^code chunk-null-lines (1 before, 1 after)